danielkraic/idmapper/README.md

-# idmapper
+# simple webservice using idmapper

-simple ID to name mapper with reloading for golang
+simple web app with ID to Name mapper